nnk03/my-linux/arch/README.md

 1. xclip was required to use system clipboard for neovim

+1. Install linters ruff ( for python ) and clang-format (might be available when clang is installed) for c/c++

 ## For Arch Linux

 1. Check whichever is required, which are mentioned for Ubuntu